elizaolariu/nimble/packages/nimble-components/src/drawer/drawer.spec.md

 - Focus behavior will be inherited from the native `<dialog>` element including:
     - auto-focusing an element within the drawer
     - diabling the ability to focus elements outside of the drawer
-- By default, the `Esc` key will close the drawer, but this behavior can be controlled through the `preventDismiss` attribute
+- By default, the `Esc` key will close the drawer, but this behavior can be controlled through the `preventDismiss` attribute.
 - The `<dialog>` in the shadow root will automatically have `aria-modal="true"` configured on it when `showModal` is called to open it.
 - The client should set an `aria-label` on the `nimble-drawer`, which will be reflected onto the `<dialog>` element within the shadow root.